dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 This is the wave equation which describes the behavior of sound in matter.

-47-4 Solutions of the wave equationWe now can see whether this equation really does describe the essentialproperties of sound waves in matter.
-We want to deduce that a sound pulse,or disturbance, will move with a constant speed.
-We want to verify that twodiﬀerent pulses can move through each other—the principle of superposition.
-Wealso want to verify that sound can go either to the right or to the left.
-All theseproperties should be contained in this one equation.
+47-4 Solutions of the wave equation We now can see whether this equation really does describe the essential properties of sound waves in matter.
+We want to deduce that a sound pulse, or disturbance, will move with a constant speed.
+We want to verify that two diﬀerent pulses can move through each other—the principle of superposition.
+We also want to verify that sound can go either to the right or to the left.
+All these properties should be contained in this one equation.

-We have remarked that any plane-wave disturbance which moves with aconstant velocity v has the form f(x− vt).
-Now we have to see whether χ(x, t) =f(x − vt) is a solution of the wave equation.
-When we calculate ∂χ/∂x, we getthe derivative of the function, ∂χ/∂x = f0(x − vt).
-Diﬀerentiating once more,we ﬁnd
+We have remarked that any plane-wave disturbance which moves with a constant velocity v has the form f(x− vt).
+Now we have to see whether χ(x, t) = f(x − vt) is a solution of the wave equation.
+When we calculate ∂χ/∂x, we get the derivative of the function, ∂χ/∂x = f0(x − vt).
+Diﬀerentiating once more, we ﬁnd

-∂2χ∂x2
+∂2χ ∂x2

 = f00(x − vt).